 Associate of Science Degree Program: Applications for admission into the fall semester of the professional phase of the program are accepted between September 1 and May 15 each academic year.
 The chairman of the department will notify applicants selected for admission.
-Class size is limited, and all applicants may not be selected for participation in the program.
 Individuals are encouraged to apply early, as qualified applicants may receive conditional acceptance to the program prior to the application deadline.
 Applicants may be accepted after the deadline depending on class capacity.
 Applicants must provide:

 - Application for Admission: The College of Health Related Professions Application for Admission is required.
-Please contact the department office or the CHRP Office of Student Affairs for information. - 2.
+Contact the department office or the CHRP Office of Student Affairs for information. - 2.
 Application Fee: A non-refundable application fee of \$20.00 is required and must accompany the application. - Official Transcripts: Arrange for each college and university you have attended to mail an official transcript directly to the CHRP Admissions Officer.
 A CGPA of at least 2.0 is required to be considered for admission. - 4.
-Interview: Qualified applicants are contacted after receipt of transcripts, references and the CHRP application form to arrange interviews. - Testing Results: Writing, reading, and mathematical skills are evaluated at the time of interview. - 6.
-TOEFL scores as applicable.
+Interview: Qualified applicants are contacted after receipt of transcripts, references and the CHRP application form to arrange interviews. - 5.
+Testing Results: Writing, reading, and mathematical skills are evaluated at the time of interview. - TOEFL scores as applicable.
 See International Applicants on pp. 12-13.